chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/99 - Regions and certificates/0-regions.md

 ## Regions {#regions}

-The Blackbird miner is designed to operate seamlessly across multiple regions, ensuring optimal performance and compliance with local regulations.
-This section describes supported LoRaWAN regions and corresponding certificates for Blackbird miner.
+The Blackbird gateway is designed to operate seamlessly across multiple regions, ensuring optimal performance and compliance with local regulations.
+This section describes supported LoRaWAN regions and corresponding certificates for Blackbird gateway.

 ### Supported LoRaWAN Regions {#supported-lorawan-regions}